restorecommerce/data/demo-shop/README.md

 > NOTE: Resources must be imported in a specific order!
 > Master > Identity > Extra > Catalog.
+>
+> For the case when importing resources returns "Access denied", one way to fix
+> this is to restart `facade-srv` in order to sync the api key with the other
+> upstream services.

 Script usage: